 All Perpetual Trophies

-- Perpetual trophy holders from the previous year should return their trophy (engraved and in good condition), to the Band Association no later than 6 weeks prior to the Contest unless other arrangements have been confirmed.
+- Perpetual trophy holders from the previous year should return their trophy (engraved and in good condition) to the Band Association no later than 6 weeks before the contest.

 - There is to be no photography or video recording of performers during the Championships.
-An official photographer may be at the venue depending on availability.
-Photos may only be taken once a performer has finished or at the time of results.
+An official photographer may be at the venue, depending on availability.
+You can only take photos once a performer has finished or at the time of results.

-- The Championships will be run in accordance with the Constitution and By-Laws of the Band Association of NSW Inc., in particular By-Law 24, and the rules and conditions set out below or made by the Contest Committee during the Championships.
-You can view the Constitution and By-Laws
+- The Championships proceed according to the Constitution and By-Laws of the Band Association of NSW Inc., particularly By-Law 24, and the rules and conditions set out below or made by the Contest Committee during the Championships.
+You can view the Constitution and By-Laws.

 - The Championships will be under the control of the appointed Contest Supervisor.

-- A Room Supervisor will be appointed to each room that will be responsible for ensuring contests rules are observed.
+- A Room Supervisor is appointed to each room and is responsible for ensuring observation of contests rules.

-- Entrants must be a currently registered member of either the Band Association of NSW Inc, an Australian State Association, or a National Association where an entrant is a resident outside Australia.
+- Entrants must be registered members of either the Band Association of NSW Inc, an Australian State Association, or a National Association where an entrant is a resident outside Australia.

 - The qualifying age for Veteran's Solo is 55.

-- It is a condition of entry that a player must wear the uniform of the band with which the player is registered.
+- It is a condition of entry that a player must wear their registered band's uniform.

-- A player may be disqualified if he/she is not wearing the correct uniform.
+- Disqualification of a player can occur if they are not wearing the correct uniform.